OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.7/outlook-requirement-set-1.7.md

 # Outlook add-in API requirement set 1.7

-The Outlook add-in API subset of the JavaScript API for Office includes objects, methods, properties and events that you can use in an Outlook add-in.
+The Outlook add-in API subset of the Office JavaScript API includes objects, methods, properties and events that you can use in an Outlook add-in.

 > [!NOTE]
 > This documentation is for a [requirement set](/office/dev/add-ins/reference/requirement-sets/outlook-api-requirement-sets) other than the latest requirement set.